crowjm/crowjm.github.io/_posts/2015-03-25-on-rejection.md

 title:  "On Rejection"
 date:   2015-03-25
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
 excerpt: Rejection isn't the important part.
 How you handle rejection is what's important.
-Rejection is awful and it can really drag you down-but you don't have to let it.
-It's okay to be sad for a little while, but then channel that sadness into something bigger and better.
 ---

 Yesterday I turned twenty-five.
 Yesterday I also got a rejection letter from a conference I applied to speak at.
 Needless to say, I'm feeling a little blue.